PushpakJagtap/Pushpak_Website/content/publication/J-7/index.md

 # 4 = Report
 # 5 = Book
 # 6 = Book section
-publication_types = ["1"]
+publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "_IEEE International Advance Computing Conference (IACC)_"
+publication = "_IEEE Transactions on Control of Network Systems (TCNS)_, (Submitted for publication)"
 # publication_short = "In *ACC*"

 # Abstract and optional shortened version.
-# abstract = "This paper compares the performance of conventional adaptive network based fuzzy inference system (ANFIS) network and extreme-ANFIS on regression problems.
-ANFIS networks incorporate the explicit knowledge of the fuzzy systems and learning capabilities of neural networks.
-The proposed new learning technique overcomes the slow learning speed of the conventional learning techniques like neural networks and support vector machines (SVM) without sacrificing the generalization capability.
-The structure of extreme-ANFIS network is similar to the conventional ANFIS which combines the fuzzy logic's qualitative approach and neural network's adaptive capability.
-As in the case of extreme learning machines (ELM), the first layer parameters of the proposed learning machine are not tuned.
-Performance on two regression problems shows that extreme-ANFIS provides better generalization capability and faster learning speed."
+# abstract = "In this paper, we consider the problem of abstraction-based controller synthesis for interconnected control systems.
+In general, the conventional methods for the construction of discrete abstractions and synthesis become computationally expensive due to the state and input spaces dimensions while dealing with large interconnected systems.
+The results in this paper focus on relaxing this issue by providing a compositional framework for the construction of abstractions for interconnected systems.
+First, we propose a notion of approximate composition which makes it possible to compute an abstraction of the global interconnected system from the abstractions of its components.
+Second, we propose an incremental procedure for the synthesis of controllers enforcing safety specifications.
+Finally, we demonstrate the effectiveness of the proposed results on two case studies (viz., DC microgrid and traffic network) by comparing them with different abstraction and controller synthesis schemes."
 # Is this a selected publication? (true/false)
 featured = false